sadmoonphoenix/corruptedresources/README.md

 This requires:
 OptiFine (for Standalone or Forge): [Get OptiFine](https://optifine.net/downloads)

-Fabric: [Continutiy Mod](https://www.curseforge.com/minecraft/mc-mods/continuity) (Requires [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) [make sure to get 1.17 version], and also [Indium](https://github.com/comp500/Indium) [make sure to get 1.17 version] for use with sodium).
+Alternative Fabric Mods: [Continutiy Mod](https://www.curseforge.com/minecraft/mc-mods/continuity) (Requires [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) [make sure to get 1.17 version], and also [Indium](https://github.com/comp500/Indium) [make sure to get 1.17 version] for use with sodium).

 For Custom Grass Colors
 OptiFine (for Standalone or Forge): [Get OptiFine](https://optifine.net/downloads)

-Fabric: [Colormatic Mod](https://www.curseforge.com/minecraft/mc-mods/colormatic) (make sure to get 1.17 version) and this mod to implement the slightly decolored grass in the pack.
+Alternative Fabric Mods: [Colormatic Mod](https://www.curseforge.com/minecraft/mc-mods/colormatic) (make sure to get 1.17 version) and this mod to implement the slightly decolored grass in the pack.
 (Requires Indium to work with sodium)